ender/ditch/README.md

 # note
 If for some reason someone wants to fork this outdated, insignificant, and irrelevant project, then [this line](https://github.com/ender/ditch/blob/8422976ff1c21408f3691cc5e3c97699e1560a7a/src/Structures/Util.js#L121) and [this line](https://github.com/ender/ditch/blob/8422976ff1c21408f3691cc5e3c97699e1560a7a/src/Structures/Util.js#L140) must be modified for use between Linux and/or Windows as directory scrubbing may work different between these two operating systems.
 The same might have to be done for other functions that access system files.

+**If this affects you, you will NOT SEE ANY OUTPUT.
+The terminal will simply hang indefinitely with no signs of error.
+You may have to mess around with the aforementioned lines to determine the exact path to the desired location which, assuming you are on Linux (the likely root of the problem) you should know how to fix this.**